• 1 John 3:7-24

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship Video: Today’s readings reminded me of the MercyMe song “All of Creation:”
+Worship Video: Today’s readings remind me of Phil Wickham’s song “The Day True Love Died:”

 Mike